Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Introduction

+These algorithmic innovations enable the method to achieve linear scaling with the one-dimensional resolution $N$, both for computational complexity [as $\mathcal{O}(N r^2) + \mathcal{O}(r^{d+1})$] and for memory storage [as $\mathcal{O}(N r )+\mathcal{O}( r^{d})$], and allow us to perform 3D simulations of advection-diffusion problems with equivalent resolutions of $\mathcal{O}\left(10^{12}\right)$ degrees of freedom on a standard laptop, orders of magnitude faster than an optimally performing multigrid method scaling as $N^d \log(N)$ \cite{jones1997parallel}.
+Additionally, as in \cite{el2024krylov}, the adaptive low-rank integrator is amenable for use with DIRK methods for high-order temporal accuracy (up to third-order is considered in this study).
+All these advertised properties will be demonstrated numerically in the test examples. }

-The structure of the rest of this paper is as follows.
-In Section~\ref{Section_2}, we consider the case of rank-one advection and diffusion coefficients and derive the generalized Sylvester equation that results from a finite-difference discretization in space and backward Euler in time.
-In Section~\ref{Section_3}, we present our adaptive-rank solution strategy, including the coefficient-averaged approximation operator, construction of extended-Krylov subspaces, preconditioning technique in solving the reduced system, and low-rank computation of the residual norm.
-The extension of the technique to high-order temporal discretizations with multi-rank coefficients is provided in Appendix \ref{Appendix_DIRK}.
-In Section~\ref{section_4}, numerical results are presented to demonstrate the efficacy in high-order temporal convergence, adaptive rank evolution of Krylov subspaces, optimal computational complexity, as well as accelerated Krylov convergence.
-Finally, we conclude with a brief highlight of our proposed algorithm and outlook for future research in Section~\ref{Section_5}.
+The rest of this paper is organized as follows.
+In Section~\ref{Section_2}, we consider the case of rank-one advection and diffusion coefficients and derive the GSE that results from a finite-difference discretization in space and backward Euler in time.
+In Section~\ref{Section_3}, we introduce an adaptive-rank solution strategy for 2D problems, including the coefficient-averaged approximation operator, the construction of {extended Krylov} subspaces (which we abbreviate as xKrylov in the sequel), the preconditioning technique in solving the reduced system, and the low-rank computation of the residual norm.
+The extension of the technique to high-order temporal discretizations with multi-rank coefficients is provided in Appendix \ref{Appendix_DIRK}, and for 3D problems in Appendix~\ref{Appendix_3D}.
+In Section~\ref{section_4}, numerical results are presented to demonstrate the efficacy of the algorithm.
+Finally, we conclude and provide an outlook for future research in Section~\ref{Section_5}.